10. SYMDIFF

 Integer or decimal number

-In Table 10.1, the basic syntax for the language is presented.
+In Basic expressions involving unary, binary, and logical operators, the basic syntax for the language is presented.
 An expression may be composed of variables and numbers tied together with mathematical operations.
 Order of operations is from bottom to top in order of increasing precedence.
 Operators with the same level of precedence are contained within horizontal lines.

 In the expression a + b * c, the multiplication will be performed before the addition.
 In order to override this precedence, parenthesis may be used.
 For example, in (a + b) * c, the addition operation is performed before the multiplication.